The word zafu is frequently translated as, “sewn seat.” However, a strict interpretation of the Japanese kanji is

 Thousands of tiny all-natural buckwheat hulls provide support for your body that can’t be matched by other pillow fillings.
 The unique malleable characteristics of buckwheat hulls allows them to conform perfectly to the shape of your body.

 Buckwheat hulls move and shift, but do not compress under pressure and lose volume or loft.
 A buckwheat pillow can be easily molded and shaped as you please thanks to the irregular edges of each individual buckwheat hull.
 The hulls gently grip one another, enabling your pillow to hold a shape that mimics the contour of your body, keeping you positioned consistently and comfortably.

 Zafu meditation cushions are sometimes filled with kapok or foam.
 Avoid these.

-These soft fillings will compress substantially under the weight of your body and cannot hold their shape.
+These soft fillings will compress substantially under the weight of your body and thus cannot hold their shape.
 Maintaining a neutral and comfortable posture is difficult if your zafu is too thin or inconsistently shaped.

 How does a zafu work and what are the benefits?

 A zafu improves your posture by making small adjustments to the geometry of your typical seated position.

 While seated on a flat surface, our natural inclination is to bend our backs forward while hunching our shoulders.
 Sitting with this flawed posture will inevitably cause painful stress on joints, muscles and nerves.

 A zafu, placed under your hips, will elevate your upper body slightly.
 It allows you to effortlessly straighten your spine and pull your shoulders back into a healthy posture.
 This simple enhancement keeps your spine neutrally aligned and will help to eliminate any potentially uncomfortable pressure points in your back, shoulders and neck.

-Zafus are most typically cylindrically shaped: about 12-18″ wide and 5-8″ tall.
+Zafus are most typically cylindrically shaped.
+They are often about 12-18″ wide and 5-8″ tall.
 Their circluar shape allows your legs and/or feet to tuck in along the front edge (your feet will catch on a rectangular pillow’s corners).